l4l/blog/public/posts/2020_05_24_custom_types_in_diesel.md

 }
 ```

-You can find complete sources used in this post [here](https://github.com/l4l/diesel-custom-types).
+You can find complete sources used in this post [here](https://github.com/l4l/diesel-custom-types) and leave a comment on [reddit](https://www.reddit.com/r/rust/comments/gptvej/custom_types_in_diesel/).